 Publications

-My dissertation was on the syntax and semantics of result clause constructions and the like (in German).
+My dissertation is on result clause constructions and the like (in German).
 Part of that work was published in NLS.
-Moreover, I worked on presuppositions, negative polarity items, on resemblance and on definite noun phrases among others.
-Moreover, I am a co-editor of books on German linguistics and literature, approaches to meaning, on subjective meaning, and The Wiley Blackwell Companion to Semantics.
+I worked on presuppositions, negative polarity items, on similarity/resemblance and on definite noun phrases among others (see Google Scholar).
+Moreover, I am a co-editor The Wiley Blackwell Companion to Semantics.
 SemCom 2021

 Office hours